cristi1990an/Tensor-plus-plus/README.md

 ```
 tensor<std::string, 3> tsor (2, 3, 4, "Cristi");
 ```
 The first N parameters (where N equals the rank of the tensor) are considered the sizes of the tensor and the same constraints are applied to them as with the normal constructor that only takes sizes.
-All other arguments passed are going to be perfect forwarded and the constructor of each element in the tensor is going to be called with them.
+All other arguments passed are going to be perfect forwarded to a temporary object with which and the copy constructor of each element in the tensor is going to be called.

 The constructor has static requirements that:
 * the number of parameters passed must be greater than the rank of the tensor (sizes + arguments)
 * the first N (N = Rank) elements in the parameter pack are all of an integral type
 * T can be constructed from the arguments passed after the sizes

-Be aware that passing this constructor an xvalue reference is ill-adviced since only the first element in the tensor will end up having a valid value.